iGoodie/TwitchSpawn/README.md

 Rewards are hand defined by the streamer in a very basic config file structure!

 ## Configuration
+(Detailed info about how to start can be found in [TwitchSpawn Wiki page](https://github.com/iGoodie/TwitchSpawn/wiki))

-(Detailed info about `config.json` can be found in [TwitchSpawn Wiki page](https://github.com/iGoodie/TwitchSpawn/wiki/Config.json-Details))
+(Detailed info about `config.json` can be also found in [TwitchSpawn Wiki page](https://github.com/iGoodie/TwitchSpawn/wiki/Config.json-Details))

 There are some required configs (Found in config/TwitchSpawn/config.json) before the mod works properly.